-Lexington Theological Seminary’s Doctor of Ministry program, a graduate professional degree, is designed to enhance pastors’ capacity to critically interpret and engage contemporary cultures as a means to give fresh expression to the gospel and to transform congregations for effective ministry in the twenty-first century.
+Lexington Theological Seminary’s Doctor of Ministry (D.Min.) program, Building Capacity for Transformational Ministries, a graduate professional degree, is designed to enhance pastors’ capacity to critically interpret and engage contemporary cultures as a means to give fresh expression to the gospel and to transform congregations for effective ministry in the twenty-first century.
 Designed on a cohort-based model, the degree provides significant learning in an on-going community of peers.

 The four learning goals of the D.Min. degree will serve this overall purpose.
 As a result of his or her studies, a graduate of the LTS D.Min. program will:

 - Articulate with clarity, knowledge of various methodologies for interpreting contemporary social, cultural, and congregational contexts;

 - Implement at least one methodology for interpreting contemporary social, cultural, and congregational contexts;

 - Reframe congregational analysis with a sound theological and biblical basis with social, cultural, and congregational contexts;

 - Develop skills to empower and build capacity of congregations to fulfill the mission that has been identified by the contemporary social, cultural, and congregational analysis; and